marcher14/marcher14/README.md

 - 👋 Hi, I’m @marcher14
-- 👀 I’m interested in learning basic codes like SQL, python, html, JSON, xml, and more
+- 👀 I’m interested in learning basic codes like SQL, python, html, JSON, xml, have working knowledge of API's and more
 - 🌱 I’m currently learning advanced SQL
 - 💞️ I’m looking to collaborate on any fun practice projects that are simple to start with.
 - 📫 How to reach me at mlarcher4@icloud.com